 The anti-transparency result of Morris and Shin (2002) has prompted considerable debates.
-In particular, Colombo and Femminis (2008) reach the opposite conclusion by allowing agents to choose the precision of private information given the precision of public information.
-They show that welfare necessarily increases with public information if the cost of the precision is linear.
-In their result, the so-called crowding-out effect of public information on private information has an essential role: an increase in the precision of public information reduces the incentives for acquisition of private information and thus delivers substantial cost savings enough to compensate any decrease in the expected payoffs.
+In particular, Colombo and Femminis (2008) reach the opposite conclusion by allowing agents to choose the precision of private information given that of public information.
+They show that welfare necessarily increases with public information if the cost of the precision is linear and the marginal cost of private information exceeds that of public information.
+In their result, the crowding-out effect of public information on private information has an essential role: an increase in the precision of public information reduces the incentives for acquisition of private information and delivers substantial cost savings enough to compensate any decrease in the expected payoffs.

-The purpose of this paper is to reconcile the anti-transparency result with exogenous precision and the pro-transparency result with endogenous precision by incorporating general nonlinear costs in the model of Colombo and Femminis (2008).
+The purpose of this paper is to reconcile the anti-transparency result with exogenous precision and the pro-transparency result with endogenous precision by considering general nonlinear costs in the model of Colombo and Femminis (2008).